dailydaniel/cool-whisper-server/README.md

 # Whisper Inference Server

-Whisper Inference Server is an Elixir-based HTTP server for running inference on audio files using OpenAI’s Whisper model.
+Whisper Inference Server is an OpenAI compatible Elixir-based HTTP server for running inference on audio files using OpenAI’s Whisper model.
 The server supports batching for efficient inference, CPU/GPU execution via EXLA backend, and can be configured dynamically at runtime through command-line parameters.

 ### Features
 - Batching: Process multiple audio files simultaneously to optimize inference.